jhucsf/fall2019/hw/hw5.md

 you can use the `man` command to look up information.
 For example, to find out how the `read` system call works, use `man 2 read`.
-Sadly the `man` pages don’t describe the details equire to call system calls from assembly language, but [this post](http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) has everything you’ll need regarding register conventions and system call numbers.
+Sadly the `man` pages don’t describe the details required to call system calls from assembly language, but [this post](http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) has everything you’ll need regarding register conventions and system call numbers.